Upload data for Hadoop jobs in HDInsight

 AzCopy is a command-line tool that is designed to simplify the task of transferring data into and out of an Azure Storage account.
 You can use it as a standalone tool or incorporate this tool in an existing application.
 Download AzCopy.

 For more information, see AzCopy - Uploading/Downloading files for Azure Blobs.

-The Hadoop command line is only useful for storing data into blob storage when the data is already present on the cluster head node.
+The Hadoop command line is only useful for storing data into Azure storage blob when the data is already present on the cluster head node.